 There may come a time when you want to move with your children.
 However, it’s not as simple as choosing a new home and moving away.
-Read Charlotte Christian Law’s blog to learn how relocation affects child custody.
+Read The Law Offices of Charlotte Christian and Associates’s blog to learn how relocation affects child custody.

 What is relocation?